Untermyer Park and Gardens: Building the gardens

-The Walled Garden had a canal which ran south-north, from the entrance to the small open-air amphitheater at the other end, and another which bisected it running east-west, with a small pool at the intersection.
-Each canal had numerous water jets.
+The Walled Garden has a canal which ran south-north, from the entrance to the small open-air amphitheater at the other end, and another which bisects it running east-west, with a small pool at the intersection.
+Each canal has numerous water jets.
 Untermyer had hired the engineer Charles Wellford Leavitt to design the fountains for the gardens.
-Unfortunately, as of 2020 none of the fountains are in operation.

 The Walled Garden also featured the Temple of the Sky, an open-air circular 30 ft colonnade of 14 Corinthian columns topped by an entablature, overlooking a swimming pool.
 The floor of the colonnade was a circular pink, grey and pale green mosaic, with the head of Medusa at the center.